-But a savvy actor will have different shots for different submissions.
+But a savvy actor will have different shots, featuring different headshot looks, for different submissions (here’s my casting profile, as a reference).
 A casual, comfortable, smiling headshot might be appropriate for a sitcom, but it’s not going to work for that feature film role of a serial killer.

 If you are capable of playing multiple types of roles, you need a headshot for each type, and therefor multiple looks.

-If you can only play a scary motorcycle gang member, then you only need one “look”!
+If you can only play a scary motorcycle gang member, then you only need one headshot look!